CGudapati/cgudapati.github.io/_posts/2020-08-19-SCIP-Tutorial-Solving-Sudoku.md

     }
 }
 ```
-If it is confusing, try to write a constaint by hand for the values  p = 0, q = 0 and k =1...9 and see how it looks.
+If it is confusing, try to write a constraint by hand for the values  p = 0, q = 0 and k =1...9 and see how it looks.
 We are just writing the constraints from the math notation to code.

 The next set of constraints ensure that we should fill every position in the 9x9 grid with one number.

-And finally we have to assign the numbers that are already given in the initail puzzle to the corresponding variables.
-We can do this using the `SCIfixVar()` function.
+And finally we have to assign the numbers that are already given in the initial puzzle to the corresponding variables.
+We can do this using the `SCIPfixVar()` function.
 The `infeasible` and `fixed` variables can be used for debugging.